barebox/barebox/Documentation/devel/porting.rst

 ``*_start_image(...)/*_load_image(...)/*_xload_*(...)``
-   If the SRAM couldn't fit both PBL and the compressed barebox proper, PBL will need to chainload full barebox binary from disk.
+   If the SRAM couldn't fit both PBL and the compressed barebox proper, PBL will need to chainload full barebox binary from the boot medium.

 Repeating previous advice: The specifics about how different SoCs handle things can vary widely.
 You're best served by mimicking a similar recently